lhaof/ROSA-Robust-Salient-Object-Detection-Against-Adversarial-Attacks/README.md

 # ROSA: Robust Salient Object Detection Against Adversarial Attacks

+## Updated on 2020/5/31: the code of segmentwise shielding and bilateral filter have not been released.
+You may re-implement them by yourself.
+I may update the implementation later.

 This is an implementation of 'ROSA: Robust Salient Object Detection Against Adversarial Attacks', published in IEEE Transactions on Cybernetics, 2019.

 If you find this code helpful, please cite the following paper.